alecrabbit/php-wcwidth/README.md

 ### FFI extension
 > ‼️ Experimental feature.

 If `FFI` extension is available, it will be used for better performance.
-To enable it, set `USE_FFI` environment variable to `true`.
-See [docker-compose.yml](docker-compose.yml) for example.
+To enable it, set `USE_FFI` environment variable to `true`'ish value.
+See [docker-compose.dev.yml](docker-compose.dev.yml) for example.